 - You can search for specific terms or even filter the results based on the date or the type of activity.
 This can help you narrow down the list to just your Chrome history.

-When the History file storing Chrome’s browser history is deleted, the best way to get it back is by using a data recovery tool.
+When the History file storing Chrome’s browser history is deleted, the best way to get it back is by using data recovery software.
 Software like that scans through the whole disk for deleted files, giving you the opportunity to restore your Google History to the way it was.

-- To begin, you are obviously going to need the application itself.
+- Download Disk Drill: To begin, you are obviously going to need the application itself.
 Head to the official site and download Disk Drill.

-- The setup file is small and should download in minutes.
+- Launch the installer: The setup file is small and should download in minutes.
 Use it to install Disk Drill on your computer.

-- After a couple of welcome screens, you will get to the main window.
+- Scan your drive: After a couple of welcome screens, you will get to the main window.
 Here you can see all the drives connected to your computer.
 Select your hard drive and hit the Search for lost data button.

-- The results will be filtered based on your search results.
+- Select the history file: The results will be filtered based on your search results.
 Since the files are shown with their folder structure, it is easy to check if the correct file has been found.
 Chrome’s history file is stored in C:\Users\Username\AppData\Local\Google\Chrome\User Data\Default.
 This is what it would look like.
+Select the file.

-- Now you just have to select the file and click on the Recover button to restore the selected file.
+- Recover your browser history: Click on the Recover button to restore the selected file.
 You can choose the destination to save the recovered file to.
 While it is preferable to save on somewhere other than the main drive, in this instance you can ignore it.
 Since we only need one file, there is nothing else to overwrite.